Valps/gta2-gmp-rotator/README.md

 # gta2-gmp-rotator
-Rotate an uncompressed GTA2 map by 90°, 180° or 270° anti-clockwise.
+Rotate an uncompressed GTA2 map by 90°, 180° or 270° clockwise.